MahBadran93/ROS_Project/README.md

    - ROS programs(nodes) can be executed using launch files, with launch files we can run multiple nodes in one file.
 A launch file can be run using **roslaunch** package: <br>
     ```roslaunch <package_name> <launch_file>```

-## ROS Packages
-  Important ROS Packages will be used during the project developments:

 ## Work Plan